 When you add fire glass jewelry to your approved outdoor feature, enjoy these benefits:

 It does not produce soot, smoke, ash, or fumes of any kind.

 Tumbled, tempered fire glass can withstand temperatures up to 1300° degrees!

 Allows gas from the burner to flow effortlessly through your fire feature, without impeding the look and quality of the flames.

 Colors can be mixed and matched to liven up your feature.

 Enjoy the glittering display, even during daylight hours!

 It can be tricky to figure out how much fire glass is appropriate for use in your fire pit or fire bowl.
 For help with this matter, check out our handy glass calculator below!

 PLEASE NOTE: Unless otherwise stated, fire glass can be used with natural gas burning features ONLY & colors may differ slightly than what is shown online.
 Because propane is heavier than natural gas, it will sink to the bottom of your feature.
-Small pieces of fire glass will not allow propane to circulate, and this could can lead to explosion of this particular media.
+Small pieces of fire glass will not allow propane to circulate, and this could lead to an explosion of this particular media.
 Even with larger fire glass pieces, there is still not enough room for the gas to dissipate from wind and other factors.
 Lava rock allows propane to dissipate and is the safest choice for your gas feature.
 (In addition, it is always a good idea to incorporate lava rock into the bottom portion of natural gas burning features.)
 Fireplace Doors Online is adamant about this for the safety of our valued customers.
 Some manufacturers offer specialty components (such as ventilation collars) that make the combination of propane and fire glass compatible.
 However, this is only offered with limited products.